KumananEswaran/rating-component/README.md

 Challenge: Ensuring the Rating Value is Displayed Correctly

-Solution: Using the rate element (which is a ) in the thank-you section, I updated its inner text with the value of the selected rating by setting rate.innerText = rating.innerText inside the event listener for the rating buttons.
+Solution: Using the rate element (a <span> tag in the thank-you section), I updated its inner text with the value of the selected rating by setting rate.innerText = rating.innerText inside the event listener for the rating buttons.